The Sandbox - Patient prediction in the OR

 Role-play allowed us to test out first concepts and to brainstorm possible scenarios of how the operation theatre in the future might look like.
 Also to discover how the nurses interacted and used our prototypes in different situations.

 Another step in the process were to test different interactions by using lo-fi prototypes.
 In this way we were able to communicate our ideas and also see how our concepts affected the nurses' workflow.

 Physical & digital prototyping

 To visualize our ideas of the final concept we created simple prototype variations with cardboard and paper, to facilitate testing different interactions, sizes and colors.

 The tactile feeling of precision

 During our research process we understood the crucial role of the knob of the current anesthesia machines, from which navigations, settings and confirmations are made.
 With this knowledge as a starting point we saw the potential in translating the expression of the knob into our final concept.
-In addition we were inspired by a camera lens for its tactile feedback of precision.

 Transforming information to our interface

 When deciding what information to include in our interface we used the analyzed screen from our research material.
 We contacted the nurses for further developing which patient values to include in the product and how to organize these values hierarchically.